|

 contains an expansive array

-of facts,
+of facts, explanations, and

 guides for protecting your